 Option 2 – Automatically update your drivers

 If you don’t have the time, patience or computer skills to update the drivers manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks:

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-High graphics settings on PUBG can put a heavy burden on your computer if your hardware doesn’t satisfy their high requirement.
-Under this condition, your hardware can’t run normally and your game may even crash.
+High graphics settings on PUBG can put a heavy burden on your computer if your hardware doesn’t meet their requirements.
+This will stop hardware from running normally and your game may crash.
 You can check your settings on PUBG and try lowering some of them.